uyxela/hackmit2020/README.md

 # Green Machine

-Green Machine is a web app that helps you calculate the carbon impact of your computations through fun and interactive visualizations.
+Green Machine is a web app that estimates and visualizes the carbon cost of high-performance computations through estimating the carbon cost of your ML models.

 ![Screenshot of Green Machine home page](./images/greenmachine-home.png "Green Machine home page")